henrikenquist/aces-up/README.md

 Valid rules: 1 2 3 4 5 10 20 100 200 300 400 1000
 Default strategy: 1 100 1000

-Select strategy ('return' for default, 'q' to quit):
+Select strategy ('return' for default, 'q' to quit): 2 1

-Score: 39 (48 to win)
+Score: 31 (48 to win)

-Select strategy ('return' for default, 'q' to quit): 1000 5 1
+Select strategy ('return' for default, 'q' to quit): 2 1000

-Score: 37 (48 to win)
+Score: 48 (48 to win)

-Select strategy ('return' for default, 'q' to quit):
-(etc)
 ```

 ### Example option 3a - Play a batch of games with a custom strategy